 Natural Language Processing (NLP), by definition, is a method that enables the communication of humans with computers or rather a computer program by using human languages, referred to as natural languages, like English.
 These include both text and speech input.
 It helps computers to understand and interpret the languages and reply validly in a valid manner.
 It is an attempt to reduce the communication gap between humans and machines.

 NLP is one of the major and most addressed parts of Artificial Intelligence.
-It is very commonly used in our day-to-day lives, in applications like Google Assistant, Siri, Google Translate, Alexa, etc. NLP includes the division of input into smaller pieces and performs tasks to understand the relationship between them and then create meaningful output.
+It is very commonly used in our day-to-day lives, in applications like Google Assistant, Siri, Google Translate, Alexa, etc. NLP includes dividing the input into smaller pieces and performing tasks to understand the relationship between them and then create meaningful output.

 Table of Content:

 - Common use cases of NLP and important terms

 - Machine Translation

 Let Us Look At The Most Common NLP Terms

 - Vocabulary: The group of terms used in a text or speech.

 - Corpus, or Corpora(Plural): It is a collection of text of similar type, for example, movie review, social media posts, etc.

 - Documents: They are the body of text and collectively form a corpus.